Essenceia/Git_Based_Approatch_To_Life_Management/README.md

 - [x] Presentation RNN for music generation ( paused )
 - [x] Sport
 - [ ] Check nothing is missing on esp32 project
-- [ ] Contribute to linux : syntax check
+- [ ] Contribute to linux : syntax check ( Sparse - a Semantic Parser for C )